lumpi2k/m93p-tiny-hackintosh/README.md

  This build is still a bit away from being golden.
 Here are my current issues:

- - some glitching in 4k60 with esoteric browsers (Edge Chromium)
+ - weird font glitches in Microsoft Product UI (Edge Chromium, Onedrive)
  - no fan readout
  - no sleep
  - still a bit shaky energy management (though it could be that the CPU is just busy most of the time since it clocks up and down just fine)